 Once home, we took a few more photos to commemorate the glorious harvest and set to work processing our maitake mushrooms for long-term use.

-- First, we made a huge pot of turkey dumpling soup featuring maitake mushrooms and left over Thanksgiving turkey.
+First, we made a huge pot of turkey dumpling soup featuring maitake mushrooms and left over Thanksgiving turkey.
 This was for immediate consumption throughout the week.

-- Then, we made a huge pot of cream of mushroom soup and also threw in a large back of dried chanterelles we’d had in our cupboard for a couple of years.
+Next, we made a huge pot of cream of mushroom soup and also threw in a large bag of dried chanterelles we’d had in our cupboard for a couple of years.
 (The combination of maitake + chanterelle flavor is divine.)

-- What to do with the remaining 10+ pounds of maitake mushrooms?
-Since maitakes freeze well, we chopped it into chunks and put it in freezer bags.
+Since maitake mushrooms do freeze well, we chopped them into chunks and put them in freezer bags.
 We’ve given away quite a bit to friends and family and the rest will be stored in our freezer until we’re preparing a recipe that requires savory mushrooms.

 Like all mushrooms, 80-90% of a maitake’s weight is water.
 That means 10 pounds of fresh mushroom will become 1-2 pounds of dried mushroom, which you can then throw into a blender to turn into powder.

 Maitakes picked at their peak should be fairly easy to clean.
 Trim off the base where the mushroom touched the ground, pull of any leaves or sticks that the mushroom enveloped while growing, and get rid of any bugs that happen to be residing in the internal pockets.